jessepav/lacygoill-wiki-backup/floating_point.md

 ##
 ## ?

+Integrate here our comments from `vim-math` regarding significant digits.

+## ?

 All computers provide hardware instructions for adding integers.
 If two  positive integers  are added  together, the result  may give  an integer greater than or equal to `2^31`.